 Earbits is a fantastic website in which you can discover new music, listen to it, learn about new artists, chat and comment about them, and much more.
 To start, all you have to do is pick a station.
 Stations are based on genres, but there are loads of them to choose from.
 Whether you’re interested in experimental rock, funk jazz or street hop, you’re going to find it in Earbits.

 If you can’t even decide on a genre, you can choose a shuffle station, or go for editor’s picks or listener’s picks stations.
 After you choose a station, the music will immediately start playing, featuring a huge image of the artist and a short bio and buy links on the bottom.

 You can log in using Facebook to rate songs and comment (unfortunately, there doesn’t seem to be a way to so this without Facebook).
-You can also download the Chrome app, and get the Earbits iOS or Android apps.
+You can also download the Chrome app, and get the Earbits iOS or apps.
 This is an awesome way to listen to new music you’ve never heard of before.

 Musicovery is another great service which helps you discover new music.
 It’s not as eye-catching as Earbits, but it does the job well.
 To start, you can either enter a name of an artist you like, or choose your mood.

 Musicovery will create a radio station for you, much like Last.fm or Pandora, which should feature songs that suit your taste and/or mood.
 You can listen to all the music you want this way.
 If you create a free account, you can ban songs from appearing in your playlists and mark songs as favorites.
 A paid account will get you some extra features.

 Musicovery also comes as an iPhone app, and there are other goodies such as the widget and lab you’re going to want to check out.

 Shuffler.fm is a music discovery engine that is entirely based on music blogs.
 You can listen to music by genre, by popular tracks, or by blog.
 Simply choose your “channel”, and off you go.